- A contestable market occurs when there is freedom of entry and exit into the market.

 - The number of firms.
 A contestable market could have a low number of firms – as long as there is the threat and possibility of new firms entering.
 However, if there are only a few firms and it has been many years since any new firms have entered, then it is likely to be less contestable.
 If there are recent examples of firms entering the market, then it is likely to be more contestable.

-It is important to remember that contestability is not a clear cut issue, there are degrees of contestability, some markets having more capacity for new firms to enter.
-In practise few industries are perfectly contestable.
+It is important to remember that contestability is not a clear-cut issue, there are degrees of contestability, some markets having more capacity for new firms to enter.
+In practice, few industries are perfectly contestable.

 Example – UK Banking industry

 - There are high sunk costs in getting a network of banks set up around the country..

 - Brand loyalty to existing banks is high.
 Customers are not so willing to switch.
 Therefore a new firm may have to spend a lot on advertising to attract new customers, which is a sunk cost, therefore not contestable.

 - Existing banks make very high profits, suggesting hit and run competition does not occur.

 These issues suggest banking is not contestable.
 However, other factors may suggest greater contestability.

 - The introduction of the internet has reduced set up costs and enabled new firms to enter the market for online banking e.g. EGG, Virgin business.